ckeuss/ckeuss/README.md

 data viz topics (fan of Alberto Cairo and Edward Tufte!).

 At the moment I am focusing on learning the technical side of data analytics.
-I have recently finished an 9-month training with courses in
+I have recently finished a 9-month training with courses in
 R | Python |  SQL | Data Science | Power BI | Tableau
 - EDA, data manipulation and visualization using R and Python
 - data querying and data modeling using SQL